sahu-virendra-1908/project/README.md

 Readability improvements

+Refactoring recommendations

-Best-practice feedback
+Documentation feedback

-Why CodeRabbit Matters Here
+Why CodeRabbit Matters

 CodeRabbit ensures:

-Clean PRs
+Clean Pull Requests

 Consistent review standards

-High-quality open-source contributions
+Professional open-source practices

-CodeRabbit complements our AI engine by enforcing clean OSS workflows and best practices.
+It complements our AI Engine by enforcing code-level quality, while OSS Sustainability Guardian focuses on risk and sustainability.

+All CodeRabbit review activity is publicly visible in Pull Requests, demonstrating transparent OSS workflows.

-🧠 How Oumi AI Engine Is Used
+🧠 How Oumi AI Is Used
-Role in OSS Sustainability Guardian
+Role of the Oumi AI Engine

-Oumi AI Engine is the brain of the system.
+Oumi is the core intelligence layer of the system.

-It performs semantic PR analysis, focusing on:
+It powers a dedicated AI Engine microservice that performs:

+Semantic analysis of PR context

-Core logic changes
+Detection of core logic changes

-Risk impact

-Long-term sustainability
+Risk and sustainability assessment

-Maintainability signals
+Maintainability signal extraction

-What Oumi AI Does

-Receives PR metadata

-Analyzes change context

-Assigns:

-Risk level

-Health score

-Returns structured AI insights
+Reinforcement Learning Fine-Tuning

+Each Pull Request analysis is treated as an action.

+Maintainer outcomes act as reward signals:

+PR merged → positive reinforcement

+Changes requested or PR closed → negative/neutral feedback

+This enables the AI Engine to adapt its decision policy over time, improving accuracy based on real open-source behavior.

+LLM-as-a-Judge

+The system also applies LLM-as-a-Judge techniques to:

+Self-evaluate AI suggestions

+Improve clarity and usefulness

+Maintain consistent output quality

-Example output:
+Example AI Output
 {
   "summary": "PR modifies core logic",
   "riskLevel": "Medium",